fgyimah/devchat/README.md

-A project by GYIMAH FRANCIS, a react clone with firebase as backend and react on the frontend
+A project by GYIMAH FRANCIS, a slack clone with firebase as backend and react on the frontend

 Star to appreciate my effort😍